JackDunnNZ/UCIData.jl/README.md

 ##### name

 The name of the dataset that will be produced by the script.
 The convention used is the name of the dataset on the UCI info page, converted to lower case with spaces replaced with hyphens.
 The suffix `.data` is then added.
 This name (before adding `.data`) is also used for the name of the containing folder.
+For zip files the name must be the name of the zip file without the '.zip' extension.

 ##### info_url

-Contains the link to the UCI information page for the dataset, allowing for the dataset to be traced back to its source.
+Contains the link to the UCI information page for the dataset, allowing the dataset to be traced back to its source.

 ##### data_url

 Contains the link to the dataset itself on UCI.
 To avoid checking in the datasets to Github, the script instead downloads any missing datafiles using these links when it runs.
+If it is a zip file, contains the link of the zip file.

-##### class_index
+##### y_index

-A single integer indicating the index (1-based) of the class variable in the dataset (what we want to predict).
+A single integer indicating the index (1-based) of the variable in the dataset we want to predict.

 ##### id_indices